qwertie64982/qwertie64982/README.md

 ---

-- 🕵️ Seeking a software engineering position
 - 💬 Ask me about (human) languages and NLP!
-- 🎛️ Currently putting lots of work into a home server!
-I've learned a lot about Docker, zfs, Flask, and networks in the process.
+- 🎛️ I maintain a home server and some Azure instances.
+I've learned a lot about Docker, zfs, Flask, networks, and web security along the way.
 - 📱 Learning Kotlin to make better Android apps.
 - 🐧 I run Manjaro, and keep my dotfiles in VC here on GitHub!
 (But it has secrets so it's private)
-- 🌏 Fluent in Spanish, decent at Japanese.
+- 🌏 I'm fluent in Spanish, decent at Japanese.
 Hablo español y poco japonés. スペイン語と少し日本語話せます。